 The hard drive is still sitting here, in my office.
 It’s been about three years since, and I’m just as disappointed by it as when it first happened.

 In the post I mentioned earlier, I talk about ways to back up information and what might be some tell-tale signs that your computer might be breathing its last breaths.

-I’m starting to see those signs on my laptop.
-A couple of screws connecting my monitor to the keyboard have broken on one side.
-I have to be careful about how I open (or travel with) my computer.
-Opening and closing my laptop needs to be done very carefully.
+I started to see those signs on my laptop.
+The hinge connecting my monitor to the keyboard was busted on one side.
+I needed to be careful about how I opened (or traveled with) my computer.
 Once, I wasn’t very careful, and the screen went all funny and my heart was in my throat, because I didn’t have everything backed up.
 I didn’t want to go to Best Buy to shell out a fortune for them to save my stuff!
 Fortunately, I restarted it and everything was fine.
-But, I had some work to do, because it’s gonna go eventually.
+But, I had some work to do, because I knew it’s time was nearing the end.